| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 players to conquer the game and hindered Pac-Man's popularity)

+and an overall upgrade in gameplay.
 Ms. Pac-Man may very well be the game that has been ported

 to more systems than any other game in history.
 Furthermore,